 NEWSOM'S OLD MILL STORE MOLASSES COOKIES

 1/2 Cup Buttermilk

 1 Tsp.
 Baking Soda

-A native of Caldwell County, Fran is in her late 50s.
-A two-time cancer survivor, she was employed in the food industry, working as a cook in Florida restaurants for 25 years.
+A native of Caldwell County, Fran is a two-time cancer survivor, she was employed in the food industry, working as a cook in Florida restaurants for 25 years.
 Fran told us that she took the idea for the Newsom’s Molasses Cookies from the German Belsnickle Cookies, a recipe that she found in an Amish cookbook.
 She said that the idea to use the black walnut flavoring in the glaze came from Arnella Vinson.
 Fran was born in Caldwell County on the Pleasant Valley Road, which is located between Crider and Fredonia.